-3 hours--Prereq.: Graduate standing and departmental approval.
-This course is a theoretical approach to the study of the dynamics of the counseling practitioner and clinical rehabilitation and clinical mental health counseling services systems, including private-for-profit and private-not-for-profit organizations.
+3 hours--This course is a theoretical approach to the study of the dynamics of the counseling practitioner and clinical rehabilitation and clinical mental health counseling services systems, including private-forprofit and private-not-for-profit organizations.
 The principles of clinical mental health and clinical rehabilitation, including but not limited to prevention, intervention, consultation, education, and advocacy are presented.
 Students will explore the impact of disabilities, addictions, and mental health issues on individuals and families.
 Students will utilize effective counseling techniques, strategies, and theories as they apply to various rehabilitation and mental health settings within the community.